Friday 9 May 2008

 The idea of culture jamming dates back to the beginning of the 20th century looking at Marcel Duchamp and the French avant-garde group Situationist International.

-including a campaign by Nike where they travelled around placing a Nike infobox in various city's.
+In the documentary various cases of modern culture jamming were talked about, including a campaign by Nike where they travelled around placing a Nike infobox in various city's.
 People could enter the infobox which had a 3d sculpture displayed

 giving information about a giant sculpture to be placed in the Karlsplatz or Nikeplatz the following year.
 The giant sculpture of Nike's famous logo, a "Swoosh", a 36 metre long by 18 metre high monument supposedly made from "special steel covered with a revolutionary red resin made from recycled sneaker soles".
 The information was obviously not true but visitors believing it were shocked and angry by the suggestion of a big corporation buying a piece of an old historic square to promote their identity.